1337-hacks/portfolio-site/README.md

-Elijah's Portfolio Site
+## Elijah's Portfolio Site

 Welcome to my portfolio site.
 Check here for updates...

-To-do (in chronological order):
+#### To-do (in chronological order):
-- Add animations + transitions to pages
+- projects section animations (using react-spring)
-- Add Projects page
+- page transitions (react-spring)
+- footer styling (buttons)
-- Add Contacts page
+- create about page
-- Make links to socials work
-- Three scene to build and refine
-- Homepage responsiveness to refine
-- Responsiveness on all other pages

-Development Notes:
+#### Development Notes:
-- To remove react-bootstrap library (not suitable for this kind of site)
-- ~~To implement css flexbox layout instead of bootstrap layout~~ Implement css absolute-relative positioning for homepage (and maybe use flexbox for other pages...)
-- Add animations after completing a single page!
-- Have to design a 404 redirect page...
+- Have to design a 404 redirect page
+- To design tablet and mobile (and maybe ultrawide) versions after PC version is fully working
-- Development is going well and hopefully will be able to have a complete and working site very soon :)
+- Development is going at a steady pace and will hopefully launch very soon 🙏